Johor Bahru: Governance

 As the capital city of Johor, the city plays an important role in the economic welfare of the entire state's population.
+According to the Doing Business Ranking published by the World Bank, Johor Bahru had the second most efficient governance in Malaysia in terms of property registration, only after Kuala Lumpur.
 There is one member of parliament (MP) representing the single parliamentary constituency (P.160) in the city.
 The city also elects two representatives to the state legislature from the state assembly districts of Larkin and Stulang.